ajberkley/cl-binary-store/README.md

 ## Focus
 - Data that has multiple references to the same object as well as circular references
-  - This dominates serialization time, so you can disable this.
+  - This dominates serialization time (but you can disable this feature to get crazy speeds)
-  - Complex list circularity and references (other than to the head of lists, separately disableable))
+  - Complex list circularity and references (other than to the head of lists, separately disableable as well))
 - Speed and compactness
+- Extensibility for specialized data
+- Should work out of the box without any effort with an easy programmer / user interface

 ## General features